demiurge-project/demiurge-bib/README.md

 We will refer to all of them as Springer, nevertheless.

 IEEE (Press) is not the same as IEEE Computer Society (Press).
-However, if it is not clear if a publication was published be IEEE or IEEE Computer Society, the default is the IEEE Press publisher.
+However, if it is not clear if a publication was published be IEEE or IEEE Computer Society, the default is the IEEE publisher.

 Ultimately, the goal of the adding the publisher is to give guidance on where to find additional information or from where to purchase a hard copy of the publication.